Perpetual Union: Constitutional basis

 Hamilton and John Jay agreed with Madison's view, reserving "a right to withdraw [was] inconsistent with the Constitution, and was no ratification."
 The New York convention ultimately ratified the Constitution without including the "right to withdraw" language proposed by the anti-federalists.
 Gouverneur Morris, often called the "Penman of the Constitution," by contrast argued during the War of 1812 that States could secede under certain conditions.

-In his first inaugural address, George Washington referred to an "indissoluble union", and in his farewell address to the country, telling Americans that they should maintain "the security of their union and the advancement of their happiness."
+In his first inaugural address, George Washington referred to an "indissoluble union", and in his Farewell Address to the country, telling Americans that they should maintain "the security of their union and the advancement of their happiness."
 In his farewell address, Washington stated that the union of states was "your union and brotherly affection may be perpetual", and in urging Americans to maintain it, stated that "you should properly estimate the immense value of your national Union to your collective and individual happiness."
 Patrick Henry, shortly before his death, urged Americans not to "split into factions which must destroy that union upon which our existence hangs."

-Conservative Constitutional scholar Kevin Gutzman took an contrarian approach, arguing that in the 1700s some treaties were purported to be "perpetual" but could still be abrogated by either side, and thus that "perpetual" only meant that there was no built-in sunset provision.
+Conservative Constitutional scholar Kevin Gutzman took a contrarian approach, arguing that in the 1700s some treaties were purported to be "perpetual" but could still be abrogated by either side, and thus that "perpetual" only meant that there was no built-in sunset provision.
 For example, the Treaty of Paris called for a "perpetual peace" between Great Britain and the United States, but the two nations warred again in the War of 1812.
 Gutzman's position received criticism for ignoring historical evidence surrounding the drafting of the constitution, and for being overly defensive of the Confederacy.